 The step down

 The problem with the Dramm is what happens when you take the rose off.
 When this watering can is full, water almost shoots out of the spout.
 The diameter of the Haws spout is two centimeters; the diameter of the Dramm spout is 2.5 centimeters—and that difference has a profound effect on how easy it is to control the water flow.
 The Dramm’s water shoots out markedly faster and farther than the Haws can, and it takes much more effort to tilt the can back far enough to slow the flow.
 If you have small seedlings or easily-uprooted plants to water, you will want to pay very close attention when you tilt this watering can, or only use it when it’s half-full; its sudden surges can easily gouge out loose soil.

+If you don’t care about watering dainty high-maintenance seedlings, there are several economical alternatives.
 The Akro-Mils 1-gallon watering can is cheap at $11.50, well-balanced, easy to control, and lost only four ounces of water (120ml) during the carry test.
 It has a good large opening at the top for easy filling under tight faucets, and even has markings on the side for measuring water (if you can stick a flashlight inside to see how much water is in there.)
 But it doesn’t come with a rose, and you can’t buy one separately for it, so it can be difficult to water delicate seedlings without washing them away.

 The Novelty 30702 Plastic Watering Can is similar, and even cheaper, but has two small holes at the top instead of a single large one, making it impossible to clean the insides and remove debris and more difficult to fit it certain types of faucets.
 That closed-top design makes it distinctly inferior to the Akro-Mils 1-gallon can.
 Again, there’s no rose.